robenkleene/design-references/after-effects/after-effects-3d.md

 - `C`: Cycle through various camera tools

+## Preview

+When using lights and cameras, the `Adaptive Resolution` preview preference (click and hold the lightning bolt icon below viewport) so you can see what you are doing as you make changes.

 ## Lights & Cameras

-When using lights and cameras, turn on the "Adaptive Resolution" preview preference so you can see what you are doing as you make changes.
+Lights and cameras have a `Point of Interest` key property that determines where to point.

 ## 3D Layer